 Let’s get right to it.
 You better hang on, because Bangkok can be a wild ride!

-If you’re a fan of food, you’re going to want to read this – trust us.
+If you’re a self-proclaimed foodie, you’re going to want to read this – trust us.

 Bangkok is a perfect place to delve further into Thai cuisine and go beyond the typical Pad Thai and Green Curry you order at home.